 The diagnosis is based on a BMI at or over the 95th percentile for age and gender.

 Obesity is defined by the body mass index Obesity (BMI).
-BMI is weight (in kilograms) divided by height (in meters) squared.
-Adolescents whose BMI is in the top 5% for their age and gender are considered obese.
+Adolescents whose BMI is in the top 5% for their age and gender are considered to have obesity.
 Being in the top 5% means their BMI is higher than 95% of their peers (at or over the 95th percentile).

 Obesity Obesity Obesity is excess body weight.
 Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
 These factors may include physical inactivity... read more is twice as common among adolescents as it was 30 years ago.
-Although most of the complications of obesity occur in adulthood, obese adolescents are more likely than their peers to have high blood pressure and type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more .
-Although fewer than one third of obese adults were obese as adolescents, most obese adolescents remain obese in adulthood.
+Although most of the complications of obesity occur in adulthood, adolescents with obesity are more likely than their peers to have high blood pressure and type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more .
+Although fewer than one third of adults with obesity were obese as adolescents, most adolescents with obesity become adults with obesity.

 (See also Introduction to Problems in Adolescents Introduction to Problems in Adolescents For most children, adolescence is a period of good physical health.
 The most common problems during adolescence relate to Growth and development School Childhood illnesses that continue into... read more .)